The United States population is aging rapidly, and cases of ageism are more common throughout the nation.

 The following are examples of ways to combat ageism:

 Healthcare Advocate: If you or a loved one fears age discrimination in any area of your healthcare, a healthcare advocate could be enlisted to ensure proper medical treatment and long-term care.
-An objective healthcare professional can facilitate healthcare and insurance needs on your behalf, though a family member can also serve as an advocate if necessary.
+An objective healthcare professional can facilitate healthcare and insurance needs on your behalf, though a family member can also advocate if necessary.

 Change Care Circumstances: When older individuals are not receiving the care and attention they deserve and are paying for, they are free to examine alternative senior care options to their current situation.
 Changing doctors or insurance companies or moving into a new nursing home can often eliminate individual age discrimination issues with abuse or other forms of ageism.